The Pros and Cons of Popular Pontoon Boat Decking Materials and Coverings

 It all happens on the deck.
 Pontoon boats are the best places for playing, partying and spending time with friends and family.
 But you can't do anything without a solid deck under your feet.

 Most pontoons are made from an aluminum frame.
-Sitting on top of the frame is the base we call the deck.
-That deck is the flat support used to hold all components of the boat (including the passengers).
+Sitting on top of the frame is the base that we call the deck.
+The deck is the flat support used to hold all components of the boat (including the passengers).

 It's also where all the fun happens!
 So, let's dig a little deeper and look at all aspects of your toon's deck.